Leone Caetani: Research

 Caetani made extensive analysis of sources related to the origins of the Qur'an and Islamic thought between 1904 and 1926 during which he collected and arranged chronologically all known materials related to the origins of Islam.
 Caetani presented his critical analysis and conclusions regarding what he believed to be inconsistencies, contradictions, and variances in the Islamic sources in his ten-volume work Annali dell'Islam.

 Caetani claimed that most of the early traditions of Islam could be dismissed as fabrications by later generations of authors.
 He also suggested that the Arab conquests during the formative era of Islam were driven not by religion but by material want and covetousness.

+The Esoteric-Pagan Environment

+As historically documented, he was active in the Grand Council of the Sanhedrin of a Masonic Rite of Egyptian tradition in the Neapolitan context until 1910, the year of the death of Grand Master and Grand Hierophant Giustiniano Lebano.
+Afterwards, he gave rise to a "Romulean" reinterpretation of the doctrinal corpus of the Egyptian Rite, which resulted in a lineage involving the Hieronymus of Ekatlo Ecatlon, the Supreme Hierophant Pontiff of the supreme college, or Ammonian Sanhedrin, also known as N.R.
+Ottaviano.
+After his death, his daughter Sveva sent all documents related to the Order to Pasquale Del Pezzo, whom Caetani had appointed as regent.

+It has been proposed that Caetani was identical to two mysterious figures who operated within the Roman pagan environment on the eve of the First World War.

+The first of these individuals signed an article under the pseudonym Ekatlos, published in December 1929 in the final issue of the journal Krur, edited by Julius Evola.
+This article, titled The Great Footprint: the Scene and the Backdrop, revealed the actions of a group aiming to reestablish a connection with the Roman religion.